gkz/LiveScript/README.md

 ### 0.2.0
 - Version bump for Xmas, in concert with [Coffee 1.0.0](http://news.ycombinator.com/item?id=2037801).
 - `@@` is now a shorthand for `arguments`.
-- `do` can now indicate a call against indented arguments, so that you can write f do x y instead of f( x y
+- `do` can now indicate a call against indented arguments.
-      )
 - `and` and `or` now close implicit calls, making you write even less parens:
   `f x and g y or z` -> `f(x) && g(y) || z;`
 - `catch`'s variable declaration is no longer required.